Pylons/pyramid/docs/narr/templates.rst

    file instead of treating relative paths as relative to the current view module.
 See :ref:`mako_templates`.

-The path can alternately be a :term:`resource specification` in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in another package.
-For
+The path can alternately be a :term:`resource specification` in the form ``some.dotted.package_name:relative/path``.
+This makes it possible to address template resources which live in another package.
+For example:
-example:

 .. code-block:: python
    :linenos: